RandyWAidoo/Spawn-Web-Game/README.md

 How to run a game :

 Setting up the server to run a game:
--Run reinin_user_db.py : This creates the database and initializes all the tables required to run the game.
+-Run reinint_user_db.py : This creates the database and initializes all the tables required to run the game.
--Run Spawn.py : This generates the game map and initializes all the quadrats for the game and server 127.0.0.5000 is initialized which we can run in the browser
+-Run Game.py : This starts the server on 127.0.0.1:5000(browser url).

 Game Work flow:
 -After running the game, signin page is displayed and user has to signup.
--After signing up, they can login to the game which would take the user to title page -This is where a user can start the game or see the leaderboard -If player chooses to start the game, the map is generated and taken to main game page -Player can use WASD functions to navigate the player (W: Move Up, S: Move Down, A:Move right, D: Move Left) -Player can use WASD functions to move around the map and complete their level.
+-After signing up, they can login to go the game
+-The player may be redirected to a loading page.
+The page should be left open until loading completes and the user is automatically redirected to the game screen.
+-Player can use arrow key functions to navigate the player.
+The objective is to collect coins that will randomly spawn while avoiding touching themselves or any advesaries(mines) which will also randomly spawn
--There are 4 levels which are four quadrants: The easiest would be quadrant 1 and the difficulty increases when they move to next quadrant)
+-There are 4 levels which are four quadrants: The easiest would be quadrant 1 and the difficulty increases when they move to next quadrant in a clockwise manner.
 -If player touches any obstacle, he dies.
--Player's score increases depending on how many obstacles they have cleared and their score is updated in the leaderboard.
+-Player's score increases depending on how many coins they have gathered -If the player dies, the game restarts at the players' current level.
-_After player dies, he is redirected to the title page where he can chose to play game again or quit.
+-The game will always begin at the players' current level including after they leave and return